mawanda-jun/mawanda-jun.github.io/_competitions/2020-04-27-deepfakecompetition.md

   - kaggle
 ---

-This post contains my insight about the [DeepFake Kaggle competition](https://www.kaggle.com/c/deepfake-detection-challenge/).
+This post contains my insight about the [DeepFake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
 You may find my implementation at my GitHub [repository](https://github.com/mawanda-jun/DeepFakeDetection/)

 ## Intuition
 The approach I tried in this competition comes from a human-perspective attitude: for us (humans) it is way simpler to recognize a fake video from many seconds of playing, instead of from some video frames taken with random probability.
 Therefore, I tried to extract relevant information from the video frames, and analyze them with a Recurrent Neural Network.